engr101staff/engr101matlab/_sources/program_design_in_cpp/main.rst

 .. admonition :: Be careful!

    Never put :code:`using namespace std;` in a header file.
 If you are using something from the :code:`std` namespace (like a string), you can preface :code:`string` with :code:`std::`.
-Here's an example funtion prototype that does this:
+Here's an example function prototype that does this:

    .. code :: cpp